thomasantony/BudgetFirst/README.md

 # budget-app

 My prototype for the budget app.

+To run the prototype UI without packaging into an app.
+First run

+    npm install

+Then run the following commands in separate terminals
+    npm run hot-server
+    npm run start-hot

+The development build allows hot module replacement so that you can see changes updated without having to refresh the page.

 To build the app:

     npm install
     npm run build
     npm run package

 There are also some react-redux actions and reducers I have implemented which will be used to make the prototype functional.
-The tests on these reducers can be run using:
+I have also written some tests for these reducers that can be run using:

     npm run test